mfaustin/mfaustin.github.io/_posts/2021-10-05-ProjectOneSummary558.md

 title: Project One 558
 ---
 ## Project One Overview
-For project one, I chose to work with the pokemon the [Pokemon API](https://pokeapi.co/) using [Pokemon API Documentation](https://pokeapi.co/docs/v2).
+For project one, I chose to work with the [Pokemon API](https://pokeapi.co/) using [Pokemon API Documentation](https://pokeapi.co/docs/v2).

 My project one github pages project is at [https://mfaustin.github.io/ProjectOne558/](https://mfaustin.github.io/ProjectOne558/)